celery/django-celery/README.rst

 Looking for sponsor for working on django 1.11 to 2.2 support https://github.com/celery/django-celery/issues/568

-THIS Project is only for celery v3.x only!
+THIS Project is only for celery v3.x to v4.x only for now!

 ===============================================
  django-celery - Celery Integration for Django